bluestripes/Checkpoint-Challenge-2018/Logic/PNG/README.md

 We got the initial key.
 Well that's nice but we still need to find out what is the tranformation function.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Portable_Network_Graphics) the next four bytes should be 0x0D 0x0A 0x1A 0x0A ("\r\n\x1a\n").
-So again we'll try to xor the second four bytes in the encrypted image with those bytes:
+So again we'll try to xor the second four bytes in the encrypted image with those bytes:  <br><br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;0x4A xor 0x0D = **0x47**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;0x50 xor 0x0A = **0x5A**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;0x5e xor 0x1A = **0x44**